Chavithra/degiro-connector/README.md

 |int_account|int|Unique identifier of the account : used by Degiro's server.|
 |totp_secret_key|str|Secret key used for Two-factor Authentication (2FA).|

 ## 3.2.
-What is the purpose of "in_account" ?
+What is the : in_account ?

 The parameter "int_account" is not necessary for login.

 But it is required to do some of the operations available in this connector.

-You can get the "int_account" using the "ClientDetails" table, it is the parameter "intAccount".
+You can get the "int_account" using the "ClientDetails" table, it is the attribute "intAccount".

+See section related to "ClientDetails" table for more details.

+Beware, these two identifiers are not the same thing :
+* user_token : used to fetch real-time data and charts.
+* int_account : used for some trading operations.

 ## 3.3.
-What is the purpose of "totp_secret_key" ?
+What is the : totp_secret_key ?

 The parameter "totp_secret_key" is only required if you have enabled 2FA on Degiro's website.